 Finish – Medium in length leaving lingering taste of baking spice.

-Recommendation – The toasted barrel and low alcohol content lend to making this a lighter tasting and easy drinking bourbon.
+Verdict – The toasted barrel and low alcohol content lend to making this a lighter tasting and easy drinking bourbon.
 This would be a great bourbon for either someone who is just getting into bourbon, or for the seasoned bourbon drinker who is looking to try something different than standard.
 Not the most complex bourbon, but definitely one worth the $28.99 a bottle price it is being sold for.